 I simply offer this blog as a think-piece about what we value.
 Other things I hear often are ‘health and happiness.’

 But what we value is often what drives our decisions.
-Do we value our family?
-Or our faith?
+Do we value God?
+Our family?
 Or our community?
-If so, that’s great.
 Hopefully the contours of our day reflect these values.